Renwick-Tyryshkin-Lab/MFeaST/README.md

 .exe files are for Windows installation.

-MATLAB Runtime v9.12 (2022a) required for MATLAB user version.
-Please use the "Installer Version".
+MATLAB Runtime 2023a required for MATLAB user version of latest release.
+Please use the "Installer Version" to install Runtime with MFeaST.

 See [renwicklab](https://www.renwicklab.com/molecular-feast/)https://www.renwicklab.com/molecular-feast/ for more information.
 For step by step instructions on installation and use, please see "Before You Begin" and "Stage 3" in [A user-driven machine learning approach for RNA-based sample discrimination and hierarchical classification